hypo69/hypo/pytest/gemini - set 2/en/src/ai/gemini/html_chat/app.md

 **Important Considerations:**

-* **Mocking `k.ask`:** The `test_ask_question_model_error` test demonstrates a crucial technique—mocking the external function.
+* **Mocking `k.ask`:** The `test_ask_question_model_error` test demonStartes a crucial technique—mocking the external function.
 This allows you to test how your code handles potential failures without relying on an external service, improving testability.
 * **`questions_list` population:** Ensure your `questions_list` is correctly populated in your tests.